 Every freelancer has at least one story of a bureaucratic nightmare.
 For me, it was a Kafkaesque series of letters, emails, and phone calls with the Finanzamt to get my tax number.
 Especially when you’re first starting out, keeping all your visa, health insurance, pension, and tax paperwork in order can sometimes feel like another part-time job.

 Teaching English in Berlin isn’t an easy or particularly lucrative career choice, but if you love teaching, it can be really rewarding.
 I’ve worked with many kind, dedicated, interesting students, and I’ve found the community of teachers to be very welcoming and supportive.
-So if you do decide to take the plunge and come teach in Berlin, we’ll raise a glass to you at the next ELTABB Stammtisch.
+So if you do decide to take the plunge and come teach English in Berlin, we’ll raise a glass to you at the next ELTABB Stammtisch.
 Viel Glück!